coinos/coinos-ui/doc/i18n-technical.md

 ## Dependencies

-CoinOS's internationalization system depends on the `npm` package [`sveltekit-i18n`](https://www.npmjs.com/package/sveltekit-i18n).
+coinos's internationalization system depends on the `npm` package [`sveltekit-i18n`](https://www.npmjs.com/package/sveltekit-i18n).
 Consider reading [its documentation](https://github.com/sveltekit-i18n/lib/tree/master/docs/README.md) in addition to this.

 ## Internationalization Code

-The main code for CoinOS's internationalization is at `src/lib/translations/index.js`.
+The main code for coinos's internationalization is at `src/lib/translations/index.js`.
 When imported, it does the following:

 1. Load all of the locales asynchronously, based on .
 2. Initialize `sveltekit-i18n`.